tzaeru/NWNLauncher/README.md

 * Able to determine NWN path on Windows.
 WIP: Linux and OS X support.
 * Downloads dependencies (haks, erfs, tlks, overrides, portraits..).
 * Able to update dependencies per-file according to a checksum or a version number.
 * Configurable to various styles of distribution.
+You can use a custom file server or even NWVault for dependencies.
 * Recognizes if the user is using the default GoG.com CD key and warns about it.
 * Can write to Windows hosts file to speed up launch.
+* Supports both PC and DM connections.
+* Checkboxes for whether to download overrides, music, portraits.
+* Multiple server configurations per one launcher.
+Simply choose your server from a drop-down!

 ## Usage